apache/sedona/docs/tutorial/raster.md

 	           'org.datasyslab:geotools-wrapper:{{ sedona.current_geotools }}'). \
 	    getOrCreate()
 	```
-    If you are using Spark versions >= 3.4, please replace the `3.0` in package name of sedona-spark-shaded with the corresponding major.minor version of Spark, such as `sedona-spark-shaded-3.4_2.12:{{ sedona.current_version }}`.
+    If you are using Spark versions >= 3.4, please replace the `3.0` in the package name of sedona-spark-shaded with the corresponding major.minor version of Spark, such as `sedona-spark-shaded-3.4_2.12:{{ sedona.current_version }}`.

 ## Initiate SedonaContext

-Add the following line after creating Sedona config.
+Add the following line after creating the Sedona config.
 If you already have a SparkSession (usually named `spark`) created by Wherobots/AWS EMR/Databricks, please call `SedonaContext.create(spark)` instead.

 ==Sedona >= 1.4.1==